 Spiritual touchstones are the reference points we use in understanding our world.
 We maintain our sense of meaning and purpose through a combination of spiritual practices and these reference points.
 For Christians these touchstones include Scripture, the life of Jesus, and our denominational traditions.
 Other faith traditions and a positive secular perspective each have their own reference points.
 Our touchstones shape our spiritual practices as we move toward spiritual resilience.

 About Connie Fourré

 I was blessed to grow up in a home where God's presence was celebrated.
 Life wasn't perfect, but those early years were rich in spirit.
-I spent twenty-five years in the classroom with high school students, talking about God, the world and their lives.
+I spent twenty-five years in a Catholic high school religion classroom with high school students, talking about God, the world and their lives.
 I raised five kids and wrote a few books.
 My lifelong spiritual influences include my Catholic heritage, the cockeyed Jesus movement of the 1970's, recent mindfulness training, and my current interfaith work.
 I live with my husband in the Minneapolis area.

 These days I'm dismayed by many things, among them the fading of the Catholic and mainline Protestant churches.
 In the last few years of teaching I would ask my students.
 "OK, so you're not gonna do church.
 Then what?
 How do you find and remember to live according to what you know is really important?"

 I ask myself, "How do we preserve the human heart as Jesus taught us?"
 Tending to spiritual emotions through understanding and spiritual practices is one method among many.
 I hope to share it with you.